mhbeals/scissorsandpaste/Individual MD Entries/1817-01-02_London St James Chronicle and Evening Post_364.md

                     is dry at low water.
 All her iron and copper have been taken out by the natives, who have a thorough knowledge of the use of these materials.
 That they are cannibals is well ascertained.
-They form distinct factions, and make war upon the ruling Chief; the rebels are denominated the Typees; and the opposing parties are horribly sanguinary towards each other.
+They form distinct factions, and make war upon the ruling Chief; the rebels are denominated the Typees; and the opposite parties are horribly sanguinary towards each other.
 Six of the adverse party were killed, and devoured by the rebels while Capt.
 Fowler was among them, and the following detestable circumstance occurred on the occasion:–A native man belonging to Port Anna Maria, who was not tattooed, and in consequence